SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

    You will not be asked to provide the 'dataminer.services User Email' input configured in the Automation script.
 The DataMiner bot will provide this automatically when you click the '*Run*' button.

    The custom command will be executed, and the executor's information should be displayed as the response. <details><summary>`show demo`</summary>![Gif-ExecutorInput](https://github.com/SkylineCommunications/ChatOps-Extensions/assets/33500507/15646c6d-76ab-4008-86b8-ca0d199ea87f)</details>

+#### Take Ownership of Alarm

+See the following tutorial [Adaptive Card notifications with custom buttons](https://aka.dataminer.services/chatops-tutorial-kata-27) where this custom command is used behind a button with all the inputs automatically predefined.

 ## Help